srinivas-maddikunta/brightspot-cms/docs/developers-guide/intro/index.rst

 Because Brightspot applications are built with standard Java development techniques, Java developers can get started with Brightspot development quickly and easily.

-Start using Brightspot by `installing the platform <http://www.brightspot.com/docs/3.2/getting-started/installation>`_.
+Start using Brightspot by :doc:`installing the platform </cms/developers-guide/installation/index>`.